Fleury14/aws-instructions/instructions.md

 To do this, you will need to search services for *IAM*.
 Under IAM resources click on *Roles: #* and find `aws-elasticbeanstalk-ec2-role` and click on it.
 Under the permissions tab, you will need to click the `Attach` button and apply the `AmazonEC2ContainerRegistryReadOnly` policy.
 This gives EB access to the images you just pushed.

-### Step 6: git add/commit your Dockerrun.aws.json file
+### Step 6: git add/commit your Dockerrun.aws.json files
-e
 Or else it will not read it.

 ### Step 7: Create your environment